d3fc/d3fc/packages/d3fc-webgl/README.md

 <a name="webglBufferBuilder" href="#webglBufferBuilder">#</a> fc.**webglBufferBuilder**()

-Used to manage and execute multiple attribute and uniform builders.

-This component is useful for executing multiple builders that contain values to be passed to a single program.
+This component manages the mapping of attribute/uniform builders to their shader identifiers.

 <a name="webglBufferBuilder_attribute" href="#webglBufferBuilder_attribute">#</a> *webglBufferBuilder*.**attribute**(*attributeName*, *attributeBufferBuilder*)